dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 Required arguments for tc_stat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The **-lookin source** argument indicates the location of the input TCST files generated from **tc_pairs**.
+1. The **-lookin source** argument indicates the location of the input TCST files generated from tc_pairs.
 This argument can be used one or more times to specify the name of a TCST file or top-level directory containing TCST files to be processed.
 Multiple tcst files may be specified by using a wild card (\*).

 2. Either a configuration file must be specified with the **-config** option, or a **JOB COMMAND LINE** must be denoted.
 The **JOB COMMAND LINE** options are described in :numref:`tc_stat-configuration-file`.